Hosting Societies

 APPS publishes two scientific journals, Australasian Plant Pathology and Australasian Plant Disease Notes.
 In addition the society also publishes disease information in the Pathogen of the Month.

-The Society supports education in science through the Advancing Plant Pathology Fund as well as student and ECR bursary schemes and Australia-Japan Student Exchange program.
+The Society supports education in science through the Advancing Plant Pathology Fund as well as the student and ECR bursary scheme.
 Outstanding contributions to the science of plant pathology are honoured with several distinguished awards.

 Although the majority of our members are from Australasia, many are from other parts of the world.
 APPS has members from 45 countries across all continents.